vimeo/psalm/docs/running_psalm/issues/InvalidScalarArgument.md

 # InvalidScalarArgument

-Emitted when a scalar value is passed to a method that expected another scalar type
+Emitted when a scalar value is passed to a method that expected another scalar type.

+This is only emitted in situations where Psalm can be sure that PHP tries to coerce one scalar type to another.

+In all other cases `InvalidArgument` is emitted.

 ```php
 <?php